What to do about a TIA or mini-stroke - part 1

 Transient ischemic attack (TIA), or “mini-stroke” happens when a clot stops blood from flowing to the brain for a short time.
 TIA, also known as a mini-stroke, is a medical emergency.
 Call 9-1-1 or your local emergency number to ensure you get help quickly.

 The symptoms of TIA are almost the same as the symptoms of a stroke, however, the symptoms go away within a few minutes or hours.
-Having a TIA is an important warning sign of stroke.
-Know the stroke warning signs – it could save a life.
+Having a TIA is an important sign of stroke.
+Know the stroke signs – it could save a life.

 TIA is an emergency

 A TIA is a serious warning that says something is wrong with blood flow to your brain and that you are at higher risk for having a stroke immediately after the TIA, up to one year later.
 The good news about TIA is that it gives you a chance to take action to reduce your risk.

 Doctors may be able to give you a clot-busting drug that restores blood flow to your brain.
 However, because the drug is only effective within a few crucial hours after symptoms begin, you must get to the hospital as soon as possible.
 Do not wait for your symptoms to disappear.
 Call 9-1-1 or your local emergency number as quickly as possible.
 Even if your symptoms do go away, it is important for you to find out what caused them.

 What causes a TIA?